Make sure this part fits

 Q:

-What is the function of the evaporative emissions control system and Vapor Canister for Lincoln Mark VII?
+What is the purpose of the Evaporative Emission Control System (EECS) for the 1985 Lincoln Town Car?
 Posted by Customer

 A: